marabesi/marabesi.com/_posts/2021-04-25-jest-asserts-beyond-equals.md

 Jest provides an API for a more readable test code and to assert async functions.
-It is easy to fall under the trap of using assert equals after a promises has been fullfilled, but this is some test smells.
+It is easy to fall under the trap of using assert equals after a promises has been fulfilled, but this is some test smells.

 ### Resolves